 You should discuss this with an experienced local family law attorney.
 If your case is already pending in the other state, then you should speak with an attorney there.
 It sounds like you have very serious concerns about the Father's care or inability to care for the children which causes your...Read more »

 I'm 17 years old, and in need of a way out of my current home situation.
-I turn 18 in 8 months, and am aware that legally i can not move out until then without a parents permission, but i was wondering if i were to "run away" what power would my parents have to force me to come home.
-I know that in...
+I turn 18 in 8 months, and am aware that legally i can not move out until then without a parents permission, but i was wondering if i were to "run away" what power would my parents have to force me to come home....
 Read more »

 You have eight months remaining to live at home.
 You need to think through what is involved with living on your own. in almost every single situation is detrimental to move out of your home earlier than you need to.
 Take this time to save money, gather information, research living situations, so...Read more »

 The cps investigator doesn't return my calls, I was supposed to go to a cpc today and they didn't have it scheduled, I was also supposed to have a visit with my son and no one contacted me back about ot either.
 I just want to know what I should do.
 They took my kids without telling me.
-I was in the...
+I...
 Read more »

 You are telling us that DCF took your children and still have them outside of your possession.
 In order to do that they must have filed a case with the court.
 You have a right to be represented by lawyer in your case or to have one appointed to you if you cannot afford your own.
 You should go to...Read more »